 NCSA Power Rankings Methodology

 - NCSA Favorites — This is perhaps the most robust measure of a college team’s popularity with current high school-age student-athletes.
-Compiled NCSA Favorites data is determined by the college-search activity of the over 2 million student-athletes in NCSA’s recruiting network.
+Compiled NCSA Favorites data is based on the college-search activity of over 2 million student-athletes in NCSA’s recruiting network.
 A school’s number of favorites reflects the number of student-athletes who have added that school as a school of interest on the NCSA recruiting network.

 - IPEDS Graduation Rate— The Integrated Postsecondary Education Data System (IPEDS) is an annual data collection distributed by the Postsecondary Branch of the National Center for Education Statistics (NCES), a non-partisan center within the Institute of Education Sciences under the U.S. Department of Education.
 Graduation rates are collected at the institutional level and are reflective of full-time, first-time, degree-/certificate-seeking students who started and finished at the same institution.

-NCSA Power Rankings are calculated through a proprietary methodology using each school’s NCSA Favorites data, general academic ranking based off U.S. News and World Report Best Colleges, and IPEDS graduation rate and IPEDS average cost after aid.
+NCSA Power Rankings are calculated through a proprietary methodology using NCSA Favorites data, general academic ranking based off of U.S. News & World Report Best Colleges, IPEDS graduation rate and IPEDS average cost after aid.
 Each data set was individually ranked and weighted as follows:

-NCSA Power Rankings rank all academic institutions – universities and colleges – together into overall, division level and/or sports specific lists.
-To appropriately value each institution, NCSA weighted the 2018 U.S. News and World Report Best College or University and then weights the institutional categories as follows:
+NCSA Power Rankings rank all academic institutions – universities and colleges – together into overall, division and/or sports specific lists.
+To appropriately value each institution, NCSA assigns scores to each 2019 U.S. News and World Report Best College or University and then weights the institutional categories as follows:

 - National Universities - 100%.